Oregon's Primate Center Sparks Fierce Battle Over Science and Ethics

 📊 Key Data

-• $250 million: Estimated annual economic impact of the ONPRC on the region
+• $250 million: Estimated regional economic activity generated by the ONPRC

-• 514+: Peer-reviewed publications from the center in the last five years
+• 514+ peer-reviewed publications: Scientific output from the center in the last five years

 🎯 Expert Consensus

-Experts acknowledge the ONPRC's significant scientific contributions, particularly in vaccine development and disease research, but also recognize growing ethical concerns and the need for modern, non-animal research methods.
+Experts acknowledge the ONPRC's significant scientific contributions, particularly in vaccine development and disease research, but also recognize growing ethical concerns and the need to explore alternative research methods as science evolves.

 Oregon's Primate Center Sparks Fierce Battle Over Science and Ethics